Everything you should want in a modern desktop amplifier — with one compromise worth understanding

 Bluetooth 6.0 with LDAC, aptX Lossless, aptX Adaptive, aptX HD, and aptX via a Qualcomm QCC3095 chipset is the single largest feature leap over competitors at this price point.
 The Ampapa D1 offers Bluetooth 5.2 with aptX HD at best; the 3E Audio A7 has no Bluetooth at all.
 The QCC3095 supports streaming up to 24-bit/96kHz, meaning an LDAC-capable Android device or an aptX Lossless source can deliver genuinely high-resolution audio wirelessly — not merely “good enough for Bluetooth” but a legitimate hi-res path.
 Pairing was reliable and stable across both setups throughout testing.

 The motorized volume potentiometer is one of those features that sounds like a gimmick until you live with it.
+The implementation is reliable and responsive — remote commands are tracked smoothly by the physical knob without lag or erratic behavior.
 Being able to adjust volume from across the room via the remote, and watching the knob physically track the adjustment, becomes part of the daily workflow quickly.
 Combined with the 12V trigger for synchronized power-on with a downstream source or streamer, the BT20A Max genuinely suits installations where the amplifier is tucked away in a cabinet and operated entirely by remote — which is precisely the use case Fosi Audio appear to have had in mind.

 Tone controls with bypass round out the feature set.
-The ±10 dB bass and treble shelving controls offer a quick way to tune the system for room acoustics or personal preference, and the dedicated bypass switch keeps them entirely out of the signal chain when you want a neutral presentation.
+The ±10 dB bass and treble shelving controls offer a quick way to tune the system for room acoustics or personal preference.
+The tone knobs feature a center detent, making it straightforward to return them to the neutral position by feel alone — a thoughtful touch that matters when adjusting by hand.
+The dedicated bypass switch located on the rear panel takes the tone circuitry entirely out of the signal path when engaged, though it’s worth noting that the variable volume control remains active regardless of bypass state.
 I spent time in both modes: running tone controls in the SW10 and SP601 setup for some additional bass body, and bypassed with the KEF LS50 Metas where I wanted a transparent reference.

 The Fan — the One Compromise

-Fosi Audio describe the built-in fan as “silent,” and it is quieter than you might expect for a 300W amplifier.
+Fosi Audio describes the built-in fan as “silent,” and while it is quieter than you might expect, it sadly is audible if your room is otherwise silent even at a few feet distance.
 But for near-field desktop listening — which is how I spent a significant portion of my test time with the KEF LS50 Metas at arm’s length — I found the fan audible during quiet passages and between tracks.
 It is not a loud fan by any measure, but in a quiet room with speakers positioned close to the listening position, it is noticeable enough that I found myself preferring the passively cooled Ampapa D1 in that specific context.

-To be fair about this: the fan exists because managing heat in a 300W chassis is a genuine engineering challenge, and Fosi Audio are not hiding it — it is explicitly mentioned in the marketing as an “enhanced cooling system.”
+But to be fair about this: the fan exists because managing heat in a 300W chassis is a genuine engineering challenge, and Fosi Audio are not hiding it.
 For a living room system, or an installation where the amplifier is in a cabinet at any meaningful distance from the listener, the fan will almost certainly be inaudible at the listening position.
 For near-field desktop listening in a quiet room, it is something to factor into your decision before purchase.

 My Listening Setups

-The BT20A Max looks handsome in either setup.
+The BT20A Max looks handsome in either setup and a set up from the Ampapa D1 and even the 3E Audio A7.
 The build quality and the motorized knob give it a presence that feels appropriate alongside speakers at this level.
 For the cabinet installation use case that Fosi Audio clearly intend — where the amplifier is hidden and operated entirely by remote — this aesthetic polish still matters, because you know it is there even when no one else does.

 Comparisons